tyganderson/Risk-Assessment/README.md

 This project was originally completed and submitted in May 2022.
 As of August 2024, I've worked to update the project using personal AWS Lambda and MongoDB back-ends and providing a live project demo for interested parties using GitHub pages.
 There are several features that were not included in the original project, due to time constraints, that I will be gradually working to implement.
 These features include:

-* Airport IATA code lookup for form Departure and Destination blocks
+* Airport IATA code lookup for form Departure and Destination blocks ✔
-* Validating IATA codes at form submission
+* Validating IATA codes at form submission ✔
+* Button to remove flight entries ✔
 * Validating trip number format
 * Validating tail number format
 * User authentication and authorization
 * Add footer content
 * Restrict editing priveleges to admin users
-* Allow admin users to delete flight entries
+* Restrict entry deletion to admin users
 * Include search function when viewing submitted entries
 * Load additional flight entries when scrolling to bottom of view